Archives: 2016 Fellowship Students

 Hernan Bernabe – University of Iowa

-Accelerated Thermodynamic Analyses of Molecular End States Using GPU Co-Processors
+Accelerated Thermodynamic Analyses of Missense Variations Using GPU Co-processors

 My research focuses on efficient exploration of free energy differences between molecular states using novel GPU accelerated molecular dynamics algorithms.
 Read more.

 Noise generated from wind turbines and jet engines can be a real nuisance to anyone living nearby them and is a serious issue to address to allow people residing near them to accept their presence.
 Read more.